 Once you accept a quote, the certification body will send you a contract.
+Once you accept a quote, the certification body will send you a contract.
 Your certification body will register your company on the MSC Chain of Custody scheme database to create a unique MSC Chain of Custody Code to be used upon certification.